-I understand why writers use physical emotion clichés.
+Many writers get tripped up on how to describe emotion without physical clichés.
+I understand why they use physical emotion clichés, though.
 In an effort to dodge the “show, don’t tell” bullet, a lot of writers have taken the external route in conveying the emotions of their character.
-As I’ve said before, there’s Bad Telling, and there’s Good Telling.
+As I’ve said before, there’s Bad Telling and there’s Good Telling when you’re creating a character through interiority in writing.

 Bad telling deals with you just stating a fact about your character and then taking all the fun out of reading for your audience.
 Good telling involves using story context and, more importantly, interiority, to paint a three-dimensional picture where you make your reader feel like a savvy part of the story experience, but you don’t exclude them from participating, either.